 Now, the user you added will be able to connect via Remote Desktop Connection to your computer with his/her login credentials.

 After completing the above steps, users will be able to connect to your Windows computer, provided that your computer is powered on and connected to a network.
 Computers running Linux, Mac OS X or Windows can connect using the Remote Desktop protocol.
-We show you how to connect to a computer and what you can do once you're connected in the tutorials recommended below.
+The next step is, if you want to learn how to connect to a computer and what you can do once you're connected, to read the tutorials recommended below.